andrei0x309/warp-easy-login-browser-extension/README.md

 ## Warp Easy Login (browser extension)

+> Deprecated in favor of [farcaster-easy-login](https://github.com/andrei0x309/farcaster-easy-login) since warpcast.com was discontinued and renamed to farcaster.xyz

 This extension allows you to sign in to warpcast.com without having to use a mobile device.
 The only requirement is to have a browser Ethereum wallet like ClearWallet or Metamask with a correct account that controls your warpcast account selected.

 Download from Chrome-Store: